yohasebe/rsyntaxtree/docs/documentation.md

 ### Shear

-`Shear` tilts the finished figure by so many degrees — positive leans the top to the right — and `Shear plane` draws the plane it lies on.
-The plane is what makes the tilt read as a surface seen at an angle rather than as a drawing gone wrong; turn it off, or give it a colour, when the figure says the same thing without it.
+`Shear` tilts the finished figure by so many degrees — positive leans the top to the right — and `Shear plane` draws the plane it lies on, which shows the tilt as a surface rather than leaving the figure leaning in blank space.
+Turn the plane off, or give it a colour, as the figure needs.
 A transparent background takes the plane with it: a clear background is asked for in order to lay the figure over something else, and a sheet under it is what would defeat that.